-The anticoagulant medication Xarelto (generic: rivaroxaban) has recently been linked to blood clots, internal bleeding, and other serious side effects.
-While the drug has been shown to require less intensive patient monitoring than its major competitor Coumadin (generic: warfarin), reports have shown that in some patients, Xarelto may cause life-threatening blood clots and internal bleeding events that could be extremely difficult to treat.
-Xarelto has no known antidote or reversal agent, which means that there is no effective way of stopping hemorrhages that can be caused by the drug.
+The anticoagulant drug Xarelto (rivaroxaban) has recently been linked to blood clots, internal bleeding and other serious side effects.
+While the drug has been shown to require less intensive patient monitoring than its major competitor warfarin, reports have shown that in some patients, Xarelto may cause life-threatening blood clots and potentially irreversible internal bleeding episodes.

 Free Xarelto Lawsuit Evaluation: If you or a loved one has been injured by Xarelto, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer of Xarelto and we can help.

 What is Xarelto?

 Manufactured and marketed in a joint partnership between Jansen Pharmaceuticals (a Johnson & Johnson company) and Bayer HealthCare AG, Xarelto is an anticoagulant blood thinner designed to prevent the formation of blood clots.
 Xarelto was approved by the U.S. Food & Drug Administration (FDA) in July 2011 for the prevention of a type of blood clot known as deep vein thrombosis (DVT), a condition that commonly occurs after certain types of surgeries.
 The drug is also commonly prescribed to reduce the risk of stroke in patients with a certain type of heart rhythm disorder.
 Xarelto belongs to a class of drugs known as factor Xa inhibitors, which includes the much-troubled Pradaxa (generic: dabigatran).